Kurdistan Uezd: Establishment

+Dissolution and persecution of Kurds

 On 8 April 1929, the Sixth Azerbaijani Congress of Soviets approved a reform of the administrative structure, abolishing all uezds, including the Kurdistan uezd.
-On 30 May 1930, Kurdistan Okrug was founded in its place.
-The okrug included the territory of the former uezd and also entire Zangilan District and a part of Jabrayil District.
+On 30 May 1930, the short-lived Kurdistan Okrug was founded in its place.
 The okrug was created by the Soviet authorities in order to attract the sympathies of Kurds in neighboring Iran and Turkey and take advantage of Kurdish nationalist movements in those countries.
-However, due to the protests of Soviet Ministry of Foreign Affairs, which was concerned that open support of Kurdish nationalism could damage relations with Turkey and Iran, the okrug was disbanded on 23 July 1930.
+The Soviet Ministry of Foreign Affairs, not wanting to damage relations with Turkey and Iran, protested strongly, leading to a sharp change in policy regarding Kurdish nationalism.
+Hence, Kurdistan okrug was disbanded on 23 July 1930.

-After the dissolution Kurds continued to assimilate into the dominant culture of the neighbouring Azeris, some religious Yazidi tribes mostly stayed the same.
-Historically mixed Azeri-Kurdish marriages were commonplace; however the Kurdish language was rarely passed on to the children in such marriages.
+After the dissolution, Kurds continued to assimilate into the dominant culture of the neighbouring Azeris, but some religious Yazidi tribes mostly stayed the same.
+Historically, mixed Azeri-Kurdish marriages were commonplace; however the Kurdish language was rarely passed on to the children in such marriages.

-Persecution

 In the late 1930s, Soviet authorities deported most of the Kurdish population of Azerbaijan and Armenia to Kazakhstan, Turkmenistan, Kyrgyzstan, and Uzbekistan.
-The Kurds of Georgia also became victims of Joseph Stalin's great purge in 1944.
+The Kurds of Georgia also became victims of Joseph Stalin's Great Purge in 1944.
 Years later, Kurds immigrated to Kazakhstan from the neighbouring countries, Uzbekistan and Kyrgyzstan.

-Starting from 1961, when the First Iraqi–Kurdish War started, there were efforts by the deportees for the restoration of their rights - spearheaded by Mehmet Babayev; these proved to be futile.

-Coup Attempts

-In 1992, after the capture of Lachin by Armenian forces during the First Nagorno-Karabakh War, the Kurdish Republic of Lachin was declared in Armenia by a group of Kurds led by Wekîl Mustafayev.
-However, since most of the area's Kurdish population had fled along with the ethnic Azerbaijani people and had found refuge in other regions of Azerbaijan, this attempt failed.
-Mustafayev later took refuge in Italy.